Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Results

 The accuracy of the trained network gets modulated as a function of the number of input pixels included in the analysis, see Fig. \ref{fig:mnist_accuracy}.
 In this latter Figure, we progressively include more and more pixels ranked from the most to the least important, as according to the spectral (i.e. eigenvalues magnitude) metric.
 Remarkably the computed accuracy raises rapidly, with a sharp, almost abrupt approach to asymptotic convergence, a trend that cannot be reproduced by employing any other set of identical cardinality of randomly selected pixels.
 In particular, by arbitrarily fixing the number of pixels to be included (in descending order of importance) to $20$, one obtains a final accuracy which is competitively close to that recorded when the full load of pixels is provided at the input layer.
 These 20 pixels, ranked as most important and sufficient for the correct functioning of the trained classification algorithm, can be located back on the 2D grid that defines the images support (inset in Fig. \ref{fig:mnist_accuracy}).

 To figure out how the network exploits the subset of selected pixels for handling the classification task, we can overlay the mask containing only the relevant pixels (the binarized picture displayed as inset in Fig. \ref{fig:mnist_accuracy}) on individual input (images) data.
 A few examples of what one gets following this procedure are reported in Fig. (\ref{fig:mnist_mask}).
-Images portraying digit ``one" activate a cluster of pixels positioned in the center of the drawing (red circles), as opposed to images with a ``zero" displayed, which resonate instead with a complementary set of pixels sorrounding the center.
+Images portraying digit ``one" activate a cluster of pixels positioned in the center of the drawing (red circles), as opposed to images with a ``zero" displayed, which resonate instead with a complementary set of pixels surrounding the center.
 The method is hence capable of identifying a minimal subset of input components which prove crucial for the correct handling of the examined data.

-By working with a relatively simple dataset, we could elaborate on a sound interpretation, drawn a posteriori, of the process that underlying decision making.
-This includes to {\it visually} isolate the relevant patches of information that are selectively {\it seen} by the trained device in operation mode.
-We anticipate that, for more complex datasets, the posterior interpretation could be less transparent in terms of grasping the qualitative message delivered.
-Moreover, the method could be also applied as a compression algorithm to store large data in a minimal memory kernel.
+To further elaborate on the performance of the proposed method for input feature detection, we repeat the above analysis for the subset of images relative to numbers ``five" and and ``nine".
+The results are in line with those reported above, as it can be readily appreciated by visual inspection of Figure \ref{fig:mnist_multiplot_5Vs9}.
+With just 14 pixels ($\simeq1.8\% $ of the total) the network achieves approximately $90\%$ classification accuracy.
+These pixels are localized in the upper right portion of the image where the "nines" feature a closed circular loop, which is instead lacking in the "fives".
+This is hence the macroscopic distinctive attribute that is learned by the neural network to deal with the assigned task.

+Finally, we also report in Figure \ref{fig:allmnist_multiplot} the recorded accuracy for the complete collection of digits (ranging from $0$ to $9$) which compose the entire MNIST dataset.
+Also in this case, and in analogy with the results obtained for the examined settings in which pair of digits are directly compared, the accuracy raises as a function of the number of input pixels included in the analysis, and ranked according to their spectral importance.